Classification of Argyres-Douglas theories from M5 branes: Classification of Irregular Singularities

 \subsection{General case}

-Now we would like to generalize the classification of irregular singularities to other type of 6$d$ $(2,0)$ theory labelled by a Lie algebra $J=D,E$.
+Now we would like to generalize the classification of irregular singularities to other types of 6$d$ $(2,0)$ theory labeled by a Lie algebra $J=D,E$.
 We still use $z$ to denote the coordinate on $\mP^1$ and declare that the Higgs field has the following form near $z=0$, \ie \Phi=B+\dots. \fe Here $B$ is the singular term which can be put in the following block-diagonal form:

 with the order of pole for various blocks ordered as $r_1<r_2<\ldots<r_k$.